Types of Radon Tests

 What is Radon Testing?

-Radon testing is essential for measuring the radon levels in your home or building.
-It involves using specialized detectors or monitors placed in different areas to measure radon concentrations over a period of time.
-These tests help determine if radon levels exceed safety guidelines, allowing homeowners to take appropriate actions to reduce risks and ensure healthy indoor air quality.
+Radon testing measures the concentration of radon gas in a home or building.
+It uses detectors or monitors placed in specific locations for a set period of time.
+These tools show whether radon levels exceed safety guidelines.
+Results help homeowners take the right steps to reduce risk and protect indoor air quality.

-Regular testing is advised to monitor any changes in radon levels and maintain a safe living environment for you and your family.
+Regular radon testing helps track changes over time.
+It also supports a safer living environment for you and your family.

 What are the Different Types of Radon Tests?